Embracing the Journey – One businesswoman’s story of challenges, inspiration, and partnership

 Whether she is crushing it as a business owner, lifting others as a community builder, or inspiring women through leadership — we want to hear about it!
 Help us shine a light on strong women by sharing their stories.

-Please email stories and nominations to Nicole Shaffer, Director of Her Traditions.
+Please email stories and nominations to the Her Traditions team.